global-asp/asp-source/en/0094_anansi-the-crows-and-the-crocodiles.md

 himself, “I'll just have to jump into the air like the crows”.
-So he took a deep breath, jumped, and…PLOP!
+So he took a deep breath, jumped, and...PLOP!
 He fell into the river right among the crocodiles.

 ##
 “What do we have here?” said a gruff crocodile voice.
-“A tasty morsel to eat, nyum…”
+“A tasty morsel to eat, nyum...”
 “Oh please don't,” said Anansi.
 And he began to cry.
 “I'm one of you, don't you know?
 I got lost in the